 - The time frame for wearing shorts will be determined by the principal and communicated to students, parents, and staff.

 - Pre-Kindergarten students will wear light blue shirts and khaki pants/shorts/skirts.
-Plaid skirt/jumper will also be accepted beginning this school year.
+Plaid skirt/jumper will also be accepted.

 - The St. Roch uniform plaid is the “Classic Navy Plaid” available online through Lands End and also at Sears.

-- Extreme hairstyles, and distracting hair coloring, are not permitted.
+- Extreme hairstyles, and distracting hair coloring (including, but not limited to, pink, green, blue, purple, orange, etc.) are not permitted.
 Hair should be clean, well groomed, and out of the eyes.

 - Female hair should be out of the eyes, and should be held back with a hair clip or hair ties.